Prachi-Shah1002/Project_1/README.md

 ## Analysis:
 For the Yearly Balance we found it had very few outliers.
 We have used Yearly Balance as a valid factor to judge if it has influence on the outcome.
 The r value between Balance and out come is 0.051. so we concluded that Yearly Balance did not have enough influence on the outcome.

+## 13. Analysis using Chi-Square on Job and Outcome

+## Analysis:
+**1.** Null hypothesis = there is no correlation between types of job and the decision to select term deposit Alternate hypothesis= there is some correlation between the type of Job and the decision to select the term deposit

+**2.** On the basis of the chi square test of independence inn this case since p value>0.05 we can make an assumption that there isn't enough evidence supporting the hypothesis that jobs have effect on the purchasing of term deposit and so we will accept the null hypothesis

+## 13. Analysis using Chi-Square on Marital_Status and Outcome

+## Analysis:
+**1.** Null hypothesis = there is no correlation between types of Marital_Status and the decision to select term deposit Alternate hypothesis= there is some correlation between the type of Marital_Status and thedescision to select the term deposit

+**2.** Using the chi square test of independence in this case since p value>0.05 we can make an assumption that there isnt enough evidence supporting the hypothesis that Marital Status have effect on the purchasing of term deposit and so we will accept the null hypothesis

 # Overall Conclusion
 **1.** Considering various factors such as ( age, balance, education, housing_loan, personal_loan and marital_status), How does this factor affect term deposit?